 Primary Duties

-Develops, implements and evaluates children’s programs focused on early childhood literacy and development skills on a regular basis and for special events
+Develops, implements, and evaluates children’s programs focused on early childhood literacy and development skills on a regular basis and for special events

 Plan, Promote, and Implement the 10-week Summer Reading Program in coordination with the Library System of Lancaster County

-Promote library programs focused on early literacy and act as a liaison to the schools, pre-schools, and day-care providers.
-Actively peruses and nurtures partnerships and opportunities.
+Promote library programs focused on early literacy and act as a liaison to the schools, pre-schools, and daycare providers.
+Actively pursue and nurtures partnerships and opportunities.

-Maintains depository collections at off-site locations
+Maintain depository collections at off-site locations

 Create enticing book displays and bulletin boards to generate a welcoming environment in the Children’s area

-Assisting Library Director with collection development, including selecting, ordering and deaccessioning materials
+Assisting Library Director with collection development, including selecting, ordering, and deaccessioning materials

 Participate in trainings and monthly meetings

-Provide oversight to volunteers and a Summer Intern
+Provide oversight to volunteers and Summer Intern

 Provide Director, Community Relations Coordinator, and Circulation Staff timely information about Youth programs and events